 This amazing panna cotta recipe that’s been spiked with eggnog is super easy to make and the most perfect recipe for the holiday season!

-This is a sponsored conversation written by me on behalf of All Clad.
+This is a sponsored conversation written by me on behalf of All-Clad.
 The opinions and text are all mine.

 I’m a huge eggnog fan so as soon as the season hits, I’m all over it!
 Couple that with some cream and a few other ingredients and you’ve got a new fun twist on an Italian classic for panna cotta.
-If you love entertaining over the holidays, this is a fantastic make ahead dessert that is a sure-fire hit!
+If you love entertaining over the holidays, this is a fantastic make-ahead dessert that is a sure-fire hit!

-Next, sprinkle some powdered gelatin over top of the eggnog and wait for it to bloom, which takes about a minute and it will look like wrinkles on top.
+Next, sprinkle some powdered gelatin over the top of the eggnog and wait for it to bloom, which takes about a minute and it will look like wrinkles on top.